400k+

 developers

-Android App Development & Launch
+Android App Development and Launch

 Legacy App Modernization